 As a result of taking this course, board members will have a better understanding of and appreciation for the important part of communication we term "feedback.”
 The course focuses on both formal and informal feedback.
 It discusses ways to gain feedback, what feedback is appropriate, how to determine the validity of feedback and how to use feedback to better reflect community views.

-Shaping Public Opinion - CBA 264 (3 units)
+CBA 264: Shaping Public Opinion (3 credits)

 Explore the process of opinion formation, and learn how you and other school leaders can influence public confidence in public schools.
 This “advocacy skills” course takes you to the heart of perception, trust and credibility issues, giving you tools to build community involvement and lasting support for your school programs and reforms.